will-change in CSS

-CSS property for a while now, but I realized
+I've been using the will-change CSS property for a while now, but I realized I never understood exactly what it does under the hood.

 It's a hint to the browser, something along the lines of “hey, I’m about to animate these properties, please get ready.”